 If you’d prefer to rejoin the A470 to continue northwards, add a quick detour to Talgarth instead.
 This is a pretty little village on the River Ennig with some nice places to grab a bite to eat.
 Stop by the riverside Talgarth Mill to visit the bakery and cafe, and explore the local arts and crafts at their lovely shop.

-SCENIC DRIVE: The B4520 from Brecon to Builth Wells is a stunningly scenic drive.
+SCENIC DRIVE: The B4520 from Brecon to Builth Wells (stop 6 below) is a stunningly scenic drive.
 It’s a winding B-road, but wide enough for two lanes all the way.

-Stop for 30 minutes for a little walk or coffee
+How Long: 30 minutes for a little walk or a coffee.

 The first town you’ll encounter is Builth Wells.
 Stop and stretch your legs with a walk along the River Wye for views of the iconic 18th-century bridge.
 There’s also a really cute high street packed almost exclusively with independent eateries and shops (I loved Beautifully Bonkers and Audrey’s).
 Be sure to visit I Am Curious Yellow, an antiques shop housed inside an old church!